patijoe/frontend_coches/README.md

 ### Development Server

-When you have all the dependencies install the next step is to launch the developer server (webpack-dev-server), you can do this with the following commands:
+When you have all the dependencies install the next step is to launch the server, you can do this with the following commands:

 > npm start